-This project is a teaching innovation project that will support students to create a digital artefact that communicates mathematical ideas to the general public, and why those ideas are relevant to society.
+This was a teaching innovation project that will support students to create a digital artefact that communicates mathematical ideas to the general public, and why those ideas are relevant to society.
 Focusing on storytelling, this project takes the form of a competition (Mathstory) to promote the use of narrative in mathematics education as a practice that can change perception of the subject in learners.
-The project is funded by an Adobe innovation grant, and is a collaboration with A/Prof Therese Keane.
+The project was funded by an Adobe innovation grant, and is a collaboration with A/Prof Therese Keane.

 This was a teaching and learning development project aimed at designing a first-year foundation mathematics course using a narrative style of teaching, in order to bring purpose and direction to what is learnt.
 The objective was to produce a coherent and meaningful syllabus by using narrative principles that are universal to human experience.
 The project was funded by a Transforming STEM/Transforming Learning Inter-disciplinary course design grant from the Faculty of Science, Engineering and Technology at Swinburne University, and was a collaboration with Dr Nathan Clisby.

 This was a continuation of a previous project titled: “Discourses of Mathematical Modelling in Higher Education in Norway and England”.
 In this project we aimed to investigate the characteristics that some MM practices have according to how lecturers’ talk about MM.
 The project was funded by a Norwegian Centre for Research, Innovation and Coordination of Mathematics Teaching (MatRIC) small research grant and was a collaboration between Prof Yuriy Rogovchenko (University of Agder, Norway), Dr Stephanie Treffert-Thomas (Loughborough University, UK) and Dr Olov Viirman (University of Gavle, Sweden).